Gentle Baby

 What this means in play

-• It may sound like a mother, but it thinks like a survival system.
+• It may sound like a mother, but it thinks like a branch-survival system.

-• Coherence means how well a reality is still holding together.
+• Coherence means how well a reality still holds together against foreign leakage.

-• The current Q pulse is a small first sign of how M.A.M.A. can interfere with combat and the state of the world.
+• The current Q action is only a small first sign of how M.A.M.A. can make reality stability part of combat.

 Decode M.A.M.A.